avkovalevs/pg_central/K8S_BITNAMI_POSTGRESQl_HA_README.md

 ~~~
 kubectl delete pod my-release-postgresql-ha-postgresql-0;
 ~~~
-After this command pod will be deleted (killed) and restared again.
-As you can see the session with workload generation will be freezed on 10-15 sec and continued.
+After this command the pod will be deleted (killed) and restared again.
+As you can see the session with workload generation will be freezed on 10-15 sec and be continued.
 Check the number of rows in the table t_random using command:
 ~~~
 select count(*) from t_random;
 ~~~
+Expected result:
+SELECT 5000000

 14.3 LB tests